Group 2 organometallic chemistry: Organocalcium

 Olefins tethered to cyclopentadienyl ligands have been shown to coordinate to calcium(II), strontium(II), and barium(II):

 Organocalcium compounds have been investigated as catalysts.

 Organostrontium

 Organostrontium compounds have been reported as intermediates in Barbier-type reactions.

 Structure of Ba(CH(tms)_{2})_{2}(thf)_{3} (tms = Si(CH_{3})_{3}), with H atoms omitted.
 Even with bulky alkyl substituents, Ba coordinates to three THF ligands.

 Organobarium

 Organobarium compounds of the type (allyl)BaCl can be prepared by reaction of activated barium (Rieke method reduction of barium iodide with lithium biphenylide) with allyl halides.
-These allylbarium compounds react with carbonyl compounds.
+These allylbarium compounds are useful precursors to carboxylic acids.
 Such reagents are more alpha-selective and more stereoselective than the related Grignards or organocalcium compounds.
 The metallocene (Cp*)_{2}Ba has also been reported.

 Organoradium

 The only known organoradium compound is the gas-phase acetylide.